 ACCESS NYC, a free service that identifies and screens for over 30 New York City, State, and Federal human service benefit programs.
 You may use this service anonymously or you have the option to create an account.

 The Social Security Disability Insurance and Supplemental Security Income programs provide assistance to people with disabilities.
-While these two programs are different in many ways, only individuals who have a disability and meet medical criteria may qualify for benefits under either program.
+While these two programs are different, only individuals who have a disability and meet medical criteria may qualify for benefits under either program.

 Unemployment insurance is temporary income for eligible workers who become unemployed through no fault of their own and who are ready, willing, able to work and have sufficient work and wages in covered employment.